dfd-tud/deda/README.md

 Check whether a masked page covers your printer's tracking dots by using a microscope.
 The mask's dot radius, x and y offsets can be customised and passed to `deda_anonmask_apply` as parameters.

+Note that if DOCUMENT.PDF contains graphics with white or light coloured parts, these can only be masked if "wand" is installed (see above).

 #### 6. Troubleshooting